MehulKhanna/PokeGrinder/readme.md

 - Logs encounters, catches as well as coins earned.
 - Displays a table containing stats for all accounts with time elapsed.
-- Frequency of logging can be changed in the config.

 7. Quests
 - Automatically sends `/quest info` when a new quest is ready.